Making Waves: The Art of Japanese Woodblock Print

 Making Waves: The Art of Japanese Woodblock Print explores the history and development of Japanese woodblock printing, revealing its origins and techniques alongside the influence of nature, society and cultural change on this art form.

-Japanese woodblock prints from York Art Gallery’s extensive collection, some on display for the first time, sit alongside incredible loans such as early printed books from the British Library, stunning kimonos from Durham Oriental Museum, and a mesmerising selection of prints from the British Museum and Maidstone Museum, including Katsushika Hokusai’s iconic The Great Wave off Kanagawa.
+Japanese woodblock prints from York Art Gallery’s extensive collection, some on display for the first time, sit alongside incredible loans from regional and national institutions including early printed books from the British Library, stunning kimonos from Durham Oriental Museum, armour and swords from the Royal Armouries, and a mesmerising selection of prints from the British Museum, Ashmolean Museum and Maidstone Museum, including Katsushika Hokusai’s iconic The Great Wave off Kanagawa, one of the most recognisable and celebrated artworks in the world.

 This fantastic group of artworks, armour, costume and printed materials presents a visually impressive display and brings the colourful world of Japanese prints to life.